Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Geometric analysis of brachistochrone-ruled timelike surfaces

 It is well known that $J$ satisfies the \emph{Jacobi equation}

 where $\gamma=\gamma_{s_0}$, $\dot\gamma=\partial_u\Gamma(s_0,u)$, $\nabla$ is the Levi--Civita connection of $g$, and $R$ is the Riemann curvature tensor.

 We now specialize this general notion to the case of a brachistochrone-ruled timelike surface \(\Sigma:U\subset\mathbb{R}^2\to M\) as in Definition~\ref{def:relativistic_brachistochrone_ruled}.
-For clarity we restrict ourselves, in this subsection, to the case where the rulings are timelike geodesics of the ambient metric $g$ and are affinely parametrized.
-This includes, for example, the Minkowski and fixed-energy Schwarzschild examples of Sections~\ref{sec:minkowski_example}–\ref{sec:schwarzschild_example}.
+To avoid reducing the discussion to a tautological geodesic-variation statement, we work directly with the reduced spatial variational problem from Section~\ref{sec:relativistic_brachistochrone_ruled}.

-\begin{assumption}[Affine parametrization of rulings] Let $\Sigma:U\to M$ be a relativistic brachistochrone-ruled timelike surface as in Definition~\ref{def:relativistic_brachistochrone_ruled}, where $U\subset\mathbb{R}^2$ is an open set with coordinates $(s,u)$.
-We assume that for each fixed $s$ the curve
+\begin{assumption} Let $\Sigma:U\to M$ be a relativistic brachistochrone-ruled timelike surface as in Definition~\ref{def:relativistic_brachistochrone_ruled}, where $U\subset\mathbb{R}^2$ is an open set with coordinates $(s,u)$ and let $\pi:M\to N$ be the stationary projection.
+For each fixed $s$, set